TheMarlboroMan/dfw-jumpstart/README.md

 The automatic method, under Linux:

-- from the root of the project: ./scripts/create_controller.sh controllername.
+- from the root of the project:

+	- cd scripts
+	- ./create_controller.sh controllername.

 The manual method: